Please note: This section of the database is in beta and still under development

 We believe there is a strong link between sustainability issues and the companies that will grow and succeed going forward.
 This applies to us as an organisation, as well as the companies our investment teams actively engage with in their pursuit of long-term risk-adjusted returns for our clients.

-Janus Henderson has been certified as a carbon neutral entity since 2007 by offsetting our corporate greenhouse gas emissions in accordance with The CarbonNeutral® certification.
-We continue to be certified as a CarbonNeutral® entity in 2024, including for emissions across our corporate Scope 1, 2 and a subset of upstream Scope 3, including business travel, waste, and homeworking.
-We have been an investor signatory of the Carbon Disclosure Project since 2000 and we are a registered supporter of the Task Force on Climate-related Financial Disclosures (TCFD) with our first report published in 2023.
+Janus Henderson has been certified as a CarbonNeutral® company since 2007, and we continued to be certified as a CarbonNeutral® company throughout 2024, including for emissions across our corporate Scope 1, 2, and a subset of upstream Scope 3, including business travel, waste, and homeworking.
+To achieve this certification, Janus Henderson’s emissions inventory has been independently assessed, and we have provided financing to a range of emission reduction projects, supporting essential renewable energy, afforestation, and methane capture from landfill gas to offset our remaining emissions.
+These projects additionally deliver co-benefits for the environment and society in accordance with the United Nations Sustainable Development Goals (SDGs).
+Additionally, we have been an investor signatory of the Carbon Disclosure Project since 2000 and we are a registered supporter of the Task Force on Climate-related Financial Disclosures (TCFD).
 In 2024 we maintained high scores in our Principles for Responsible Investment (PRI) reporting covering the prior year through 30 June 2024.
+Due to changes in the reporting structure, we elected to disclose only the mandatory PRI signatory reporting through June 2025; therefore we will not receive an updated PRI score until approximately November 2026, covering 1 July 2025 – 30 June 2026.

-Janus Henderson Group is rated at the parent company level and continues to maintain the following ESG Ratings
+Janus Henderson Group is rated at the parent company level and continues to maintain the following ESG Ratings.

-• MSCI: AAA as of November 2024
+- MSCI: AAA as of December 2025

-• Sustainalytics: 16.8 / low risk as of December 2024
+- Sustainalytics: 16.8 / low risk as of December 2024

-• CDP: C as at December 2024
+- CDP: C as at December 2024

-• FTSE Russell ESG Scores: 3.9/5 as of June 2024
+- FTSE Russell ESG Scores: 4.4/5 as of June 2025

-• ISS: C- ESG Corporate Rating (E&S ratings updated as of September 2024, G updated as of May 2024)
+- ISS: C- ESG Corporate Rating (E&S ratings updated as of September 2025, G updated as of May 2025)

 The Responsible Investment Brand Index (RIBI™) is an index scale that evaluates more than 600 asset managers on their commitment to responsible investment and branding.
 In April 2025, RIBI™ rated Janus Henderson Investors "Avant-Gardist" for the second year in a row.
 This rating is their highest distinction, with only 20% of asset managers assessed achieving this category.